jdart1/arasan-chess/README.md

 ## Copyright, license

-Arasan 22.0 copyright 1994-2019 by Jon Dart.
+Copyright 1994-2020 by Jon Dart.
 All Rights Reserved.

 Arasan is licensed under the MIT License.
 See license.txt in the doc directory.